Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Lobe pumps, similar to gear pumps, use lobes instead of the gears with teeth to flow fluid around the interior of the casing.
 The lobe pump is capable of gently handling thick sludge and slurries laden with solids.

-Mirasol Rotary Vane Pumps
+DAE Pumps Mirasol Rotary Vane Pumps

 Vane Pumps